What Does a Fractional CFO Do in the First 90 Days?

 But rather:

-“Would stronger financial leadership help us make better decisions?”
+“Would stronger commercial financial leadership help us make better decisions and improve performance?”

-If the answer is yes, a fractional CFO can provide that support in a flexible and cost-effective way.
+For many growing SMEs, the answer is yes.
+A fractional CFO can provide experienced strategic financial leadership in a flexible and commercially practical way.

 You can learn more about how this works in practice on our Fractional CFO services for SMEs page.